Tyson3101/Auto-TikTok-Scroller/README.md

 # [Auto-TikTok-Scroller](https://github.com/Tyson3101/Auto-TikTok-Scroller)

+# I NO LONGER OWN THIS EXTENSION ):

 ## A Chrome Extension/Bookmarklet that adds an auto-scroll feature on TikTok so you can watch TikToks without the need to touch your mouse.

 <img src="https://github.com/Tyson3101/Auto-TikTok-Scroller/blob/4a0ee87d9b2e0a3c2e5eec1b67df8c4a9451c71d/extension/img/tiktokIcon128.png?raw=true"/>